-Pete Miller’s (Evanston) and Ruth’s Chris (Northbrook) are the go-to celebration spots if you’re craving a great steak, but for more innovative dining Libertad (Skokie) offers Latin American small plates, this low-key neighborhood spot is gaining serious national notoriety.
+Pete Miller’s (Evanston) and Ruth’s Chris (Northbrook) are the go-to celebration spots if you’re craving a great steak, but for more innovative dining Libertad (Skokie) offers Latin American small plates in a low-key neighborhood foodie spot that’s gaining serious national notoriety.
 Executive Chef/Owner, Armando Gonzalez, comes from a rich culinary resume that includes Mas, Bin 36 and mk.
 And with one of Food and Wine’s top sommeliers on staff, enjoy views of the open kitchen, exceptional food, and a glass that’s never empty.

-We can’t talk Northshore without mentioning the ever-so-craveable fast-casual Pita Inn.
-Totally worth the commute from the city, Pita Inn boasts some of the best hummus and falafel in the greater Chicagoland area.
+We can’t talk North shore without mentioning the ever-so-craveable fast-casual dining.
+Pita Inn (Skokie) is totally worth the commute from the city and boasts some of the best hummus and falafel in the greater Chicagoland area.
 And with a lunch that’ll run you less than $5, it’s a steal in that neck of the woods.
 Be sure not to miss their homemade hot sauce – it really is hot!
 Kaufman’s Bagel & Delicatessen (Skokie) and Max & Benny’s (Northbrook) have some of the best bagels and lox for those craving deli foods, while Superdawg (Wheeling) is one of Chicago’s most iconic and timeless hot dog stands complete with carhops.

 The Baha’i Temple (Wilmette) is by far the North Shore’s biggest attraction.
 Visible from Sheridan Road (the north section of Lakeshore Drive), it’s an architectural marvel as much as its celebrated for its diverse religious beliefs.
 One of just seven remaining Baha’i Temples in the world, everyone is allowed to appreciate sacred space and wander the exquisite gardens.